nkaira/ToDoList_JS-native/README.md

 # To Do List v1
 Welcome to my web app.
-That's my second work.
 Project was written by using only native JavaScript.

 ## Installation
 Firstly make sure that you have latest version of browser installed.